cvano/cvano/README.md

 ## About Me
-  🌱 I’m continuing learning C++, and am learning about operating systems this semester.
+  🌱 I’m currently learning about TypeScript and Angular.

   🏆 Recently I've been participating in hackathons and have won some prizes!
 Check them out below!